Château-Chalon

-Château-Chalon (/fr/) is a commune in the Jura department, Bourgogne-Franche-Comté, eastern France.
+Château-Chalon (/fr/; Arpitan: Tsétiâ-Tsalon) is a commune in the Jura department, Bourgogne-Franche-Comté, eastern France.

 The commune is perched on a cliff in the first fold of the Jura mountains.
 It is reached from the west by a road with numerous hairpin curves.
 Its location has earned its nomination as one of the Most Beautiful Villages of France.

 Although the west side of the village is a sheer cliff, the east side slopes gently away in vineyards known for their wine, including their white wine, Château-Chalon AOC.